 Here you’ll find an older version of Bali, frozen in time without tourism development.
 Discover a world of endless cascading rice fields backed by the ominous Ganung Batur.
 Small villages dot the countryside, breaking up the array of greens with humble abodes.

 The sweeping road meanders through the valley and over the rolling hills.
 Stop along the way to explore the small towns, try local food and take in traditional culture.
 Continue until the scenery dramatically changes, where the scars of volcanic eruption change the scenery from rich green to dry brown with the turquoise ocean as the backdrop.

 Hire a scooter for $15 per person per day and have it delivered to your accommodation on the island, or simply hit the streets in search of a rental.
 Make sure to bargain on price!

 The road through the Sidemen Valley leads you towards Tulamben and the Liberty shipwreck.
-After a scuba dive, or a snorkel, continue east until you reach the quiet town of Amed.
+From there, you can continue east until you reach the quiet town of Amed.
 I love this part of the island, lined with sparkling black sand beaches (that will absolutely scorch the soles of your feet in the midday sun — bring flip-flops!)

 A snorkelling-themed day trip tour to Amed comes in at $65.

 Try Kopi Luwak